VVS: Accelerating Speculative Decoding for Visual Autoregressive Generation via Partial Verification Skipping: Introduction

 Since language and visual tokens follow markedly different semantic distributions, naïvely applying SD to visual AR models typically yields a low acceptance rate for the draft model’s candidate tokens.
 Based on the interchangeability of visual tokens, existing work leverages clustering~\cite{so2025GSD} and relaxation~\cite{jang2024lantern} to avoid excessive rejection caused by strict verification, thereby achieving a high token acceptance ratio and speedup for the visual AR model.
 However, they still conservatively verify every proposal from the draft model, so \textit{the calling times of the target model are not explicitly reduced, limiting inference speed}.

-In this paper, rather than adopting the traditional SD paradigm from textual AR generation to visual AR generation, we move forward one more step---partially skipping verification of drafted candidates.
+In this paper, rather than directly adopting the traditional SD paradigm from text to vision, we take a step further by introducing partial verification skipping for drafted candidates.
 However, skipping verification during SD is not a free lunch; we face a series of issues: \ding{172} How to select the accepted tokens without verification? \ding{173} How to proceed to the next round of drafting?
-Skipping verification means that no intermediate states are generated in the current SD step. \ding{174} How should we distribute the verify-free steps?
+Skipping verification means that no intermediate states are generated in the current SD step. \ding{174} How should we distribute the verification-free steps?
 Excessive bypassing of verification turns the draft model into the primary generator, inevitably causing severe quality degradation.
 To tackle these challenges, we propose VVS, a novel SD framework tailored for visual AR generation models, which enables partial skipping of verification steps during the SD process.

 Two key observations underpin our framework design: \textbf{(i)} verification redundancy and \textbf{(ii)} stale feature reusability.
 During the SD drafting stage, the draft model proposes several candidate tokens for every position, building a candidate-token tree that contains multiple paths to be verified.
-We observe that these paths exhibit highly visual similarity during most iterations (\textit{e.g.}, In 75\% of SD iterations, candidate token sequences exhibit similarity $>0.7$), so verifying them all cannot always yield visually distinct outputs, thereby diminishing the necessity of exhaustive verification.
+We observe that these paths exhibit highly visual similarity during most iterations (\textit{e.g.}, in 75\% of SD iterations, sequences show a cosine similarity exceeding 0.7).
+Such prevalence of similarity implies that exhaustive verification of all paths may not consistently yield visually distinct outputs, thereby revealing a degree of verification redundancy.
 Moreover, throughout the entire token-sequence generation process, the features employed for drafting in consecutive SD iterations remain highly similar (\textit{e.g.}, the similarity between features of adjunct tokens is 0.68), so reusing slightly stale features still yields dependable candidate token sequences.
 The first observation demonstrates that verification-free token selection is viable, confirming the feasibility of bypassing part verification steps.
 The second one shows that the draft model can still deliver reasonably acceptable candidates even without fresh intermediate states from the target model.
 These two observations are critical to preserving generation quality and speedup when verification steps are omitted during SD.